Theory of robust quantum many-body scars in long-range interacting systems: Numerical analysis

-Our numerical data suggest that the large-spin eigenstates exhibit a \emph{sub-extensive growth of the spin depletion $\langle \hat\delta_ S\rangle $} and a \emph{logarithmic scaling of the half-chain entanglement entropy} $S_{L/2}$ with system size $L$ for $\alpha\lesssim1$.
-In Fig.~\ref{fig_proj_obs}a, we plot $\langle \hat\delta _S\rangle$ as a function of $L$ for various $0<\alpha\le1$, restricting to the central [$(L/4+1)$-th in order of energy in the considered symmetry sector] large-spin eigenstate, with closest energy density to the infinite-temperature value, $E_n/L\simeq 0$.
-We compute these quantities up to $L=40$.
+Our numerical data suggest that the large-spin eigenstates exhibit a \emph{sub-extensive growth of the spin depletion $\langle \hat\delta_ S\rangle $} and a \emph{logarithmic scaling of the half-chain entanglement entropy} $S_{L/2}$ with system size $L$ for $\alpha\lesssim1$. {In Fig.~\ref{fig_proj_obs}a we plot $\langle \hat\delta _S\rangle_{E_{n(L)}}$ as a function of $L$ for the large-spin eigenstate $|E_{n(L)}\rangle$ with energy density $E_{n(L)}/L$ closest to the infinite-temperature value $0$, for various $0<\alpha\le1$.} We compute these quantities up to $L=40$.
 Data for increasing $N_\text{{shell}}$ are represented by dots with decreasing size.
 Convergence is excellent even with very small $N_\text{{shell}}$ for $\alpha\lesssim 0.5$, while it is slower for larger $\alpha$.
 Results strongly suggest a sublinear scaling of $\langle \hat\delta_S\rangle$ with $L$, consistent with saturation to a finite value for small $\alpha$.
-Data for the entanglement entropy, shown in Fig.~\ref{fig_proj_obs}b, are consistent with a logarithmic scaling with system size $L$.
+Data for the entanglement entropy, shown in Fig.~\ref{fig_proj_obs}b, are consistent with a logarithmic scaling with system size $L$, {indicative of non-thermal long-range quantum correlations in these eigenstates}.
 Note that for each value of $L$ we used the largest $N_\text{{shell}}$ for which observables are converged.
 This constrained us to smaller $L$ for larger~$\alpha$.\\

 These results must be contrasted to the behavior found for $\alpha\gg 1$, where large-spin eigenstates exhibit a tendency to delocalize through the many-body spectrum.
 This is illustrated in Fig.~\ref{fig_alpha_large}.
 In panel (a) we report the eigenstates' spin depletion $\langle \hat\delta_S\rangle_{E_n} $ for $\alpha=3$ and $L=16$.
 While largest-spin eigenstates can still be singled out (large orange dots), the spin depletion is much larger than for $0<\alpha<1$, cf. Fig.~\ref{fig_stable_L18} row a.
 Analysis for various sizes $L$ suggests, furthermore, that the separation of these eigenstates from the thermal bulk is only a finite-size effect (Fig.~\ref{fig_alpha_large}b).
 The spin depletion $\langle \hat\delta_S\rangle_{E_n}$ averaged over the $L/2+1$ eigenstates with smallest value increases approximately linearly with $L$ for $\alpha>1$, in contrast with the strong suppression found for $\alpha<1$. \\